everx-labs/TonNfcClientSwift/README.md

 Each key has its unique id.
 This is its HMAC SHA256 signature created using the key elaborated based on card activation data.
 So id is a hex a string of length 64.

 The below snippet demonstrates the work with the keychain.
 We add one key, then retrieve it from the card.
 Then we replace it by a new key of the same length.
-At the end we delete the key.
+In the end we delete the key.

 ```swift
 //the snippet is going to be hear soon